MancobaThabethe/express-jwt/ReadMe.md

-# To be deployerd to glitch.com.
+# To be deployed to glitch.com